ayechanst/speedrun-eth-guide/dex-guide.md

 2. Is `xReserves` ETH or $BAL tokens this time?
 Use a variable name the describes which one it is.
 3. For `yReserves` we will also want to create a new and more descriptive variable name.
 How do we find the other asset balance this address has?
 4. Now that we have all our arguments, how do we call `price()` and store the returned value in a new variable?
-5. After getting how many ETH the sender should receive, how do we transfer the ETH to the sender?
+5. After getting how much ETH the sender should receive, how do we transfer the ETH to the sender?
 6. Which event do we emit for this function?
 7. Lastly, what are we returning?